-The Trust was established in 2007 and the first actuarial valuation was performed as of January 1, 2007.
-The actuarial assumptions were recommended by the actuary and have been adopted by the Executive Committee of the OPEB Trust.
-The actuarial cost method used for this valuation is the Entry Age Normal method.
-Under this cost method, the actuarial present value of the projected benefits of each member included in the valuation is assumed to be funded by annual installments, equal to a level percent of the member's earnings for each year between entry age and assumed exit age.
+Under the Entry Age Normal cost method, the actuarial present value of the projected benefits of each member included in the valuation is assumed to be funded by annual installments, equal to a level percent of the member's earnings for each year between entry age and assumed exit age.
 The normal cost for the member for the current year is equal to the portion of the value so determined, assigned to this year.
 The normal cost for the Plan for the year is the sum of the normal costs of all active members.